 But First, We Nap

 But First, We Nap is a funny little baby book about nap time.
-Some one wants to nap…and someone else does NOT want to nap!
+Someone wants to nap… And someone else does NOT want to nap!
 Sound familiar?
 This is another one of the newer books on this list and is one that your little one may not have on their shelves yet.
-It has quickly made its way onto the list of the must-have best books for 1 year old children.
+It has quickly made its way onto the list of the must-have best books for 1-year-old children.
+The book has really beautiful illustrations, too!

 Check Out But First, We Nap